How satellite-connected sensors are aiding precision farming in Kenya

 The next steps are to expand the programme outside of Kenya so that more farmers can benefit from greater yields and reduced wastage.

-Synnefa is delivering meaningful, positive change for the farmers it works with, and Ground Control is proud of the small part we play in making this project successful.
+Synnefa is delivering meaningful, positive change for the farmers it works with, and Ground Control is very proud of the small part we play in making this project successful.

 If you'd like to know more about how satellite technology is being used in agriculture, or you have a agritech project of your own which would benefit from improved connectivity, please get in touch; we have over 20 years' experience and we're here to help.